The Delphi Opera House in Delphi, Indiana was once the hub of social entertainment.

 “The Old Swimmin’-Hole” is reprinted from Complete Works.
 James Whitcomb Riley.
 Indianapolis: Bobbs-Merrill, 1916.

 As you can see from the photo, visiting performers left their mark on the place.
 Literally.
 Actors and actresses signed their names along the back wall behind the stage, sometimes drawing pictures.
 Self portraits, perhaps?
 Occasionally they scribbled in the date (which I love).
 Unfortunately, no one has found James Whitcomb Riley’s name yet.
 Will you?

-Delphi, Indiana Opera House History
+Delphi Opera House History

 Once upon a time, the connecting building was a hotel that the various performers used to get ready before hopping over to go onstage.
 The old door has long since been bricked over and the building next door is now an upper level apartment.

 The Opera House managed to stay in business, competing against, I believe, two others in Delphi, until 1915 when the place was shut down.
 A third floor Opera House with only one way out does not make for a safe place in case of fire.

 As you can probably tell from my Images from Delphi Opera House in Delphi, Indiana article, this place is really in need of renovation.
 Fortunately, the Delphi Preservation Society has come to the rescue, receiving grants and donations to recreate or save many of its amazing features, and bring it back to its former glory.

 Small Towns: Destinations, not Drive-Thrus!
-I’m Jessica Nunemaker and THIS is little Indiana!
+I’m Jessica Nunemaker and THIS is Little Indiana.

-Just don’t forget to tell ’em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.